rotexsoft/leanorm/README.md

 Documentation for version 4.1.x+ can be found [here](https://github.com/rotexsoft/leanorm/blob/4.1.x/docs/index.md).

+Documentation for version 5.x+ can be found [here](https://github.com/rotexsoft/leanorm/blob/5.x/docs/index.md).

-Documentation for version 5.x+ can be found [here](https://github.com/rotexsoft/leanorm/blob/master/docs/index.md).
+Documentation for version 6.x+ can be found [here](https://github.com/rotexsoft/leanorm/blob/master/docs/index.md).

 Please submit an issue (preferably with a pull request) to address mistakes or omissions in the documentation or to propose improvements to the documentation.